GAEUNYIM/ros_offboard_sample/README.md

 # ros_offboard_sample
-The 'ros_offboard_sample' package works for simple offboarding c++ code.
+The 'ros_offboard_sample' package firstly made for simple offboarding c++ code.
+And now it is currently being updated with new functions which can shot pictures through automated control system.
+#### ver1.0.0
 Your drone in gazebo simulation will be set to the certain point, (0, 0, 2).
+#### ver1.0.1
+Now your new drone has a fpv camera.
+#### ver1.0.2
+It takes 5 pictures through the attatched cam by increasing 1 units on x-axis from the initial position (4, 0, 2).

 ## Prerequisites
 All requirements should be installed inside Docker.